-How should EINA/EQUALITY ANALYSIS be published?
+How should equality impact assessments be published?

 The race, disability and gender duties, requires publication or the results and the EINA/EQUALITY ANALYSIS consultations.
-All EINA/EQUALITY ANALYSIS are public documents that need to be published.
+All equality impact assessments are public documents that need to be published.
 This could be on the council's website, in hard copy or by electronic distribution.
 However, before they are published they should be signed off by the relevant service head.
-If the EINA/EQUALITY ANALYSIS is very long or complex, then an executive summary will help make it more accessible to the wider community.
+If the equality impact needs assessment is very long or complex, then an executive summary will help make it more accessible to the wider community.